How To Apply for the 2018 Match:

 - All potential employees are subject to a drug screening check and cannot be employed unless this is satisfactory.

-- Interns must attend Orientation Classes in June 2017, unless they can present documentation of current certification as of June 27, 2017 for BLS (Basic Life Support).
+- Interns must attend Orientation Classes in June 2018, unless they can present documentation of current certification as of June 27, 2018, for BLS (Basic Life Support).
 ACLS (Advanced Cardiac Life Support), PALS (Pediatric Advanced Life Support), NRP (Neonatal Resuscitation Pulmonary), and ALSO (Advanced Life Support in Obstetrics).
-The dates have not been finalized yet, but should start around the middle of June.
+The dates have not been finalized but should start around the middle of June.